 - No second retest will be granted unless a documented technical failure such as a power outage interferes with the testing process.

-- Students who have not been enrolled in any college classes for three years or more may request to retake the COMPASS placement test.
+- Students who have not been enrolled in any college classes for five years or more may request to retake the placement test.

 Improve your academic skills by taking advantage of the learning tools that ACCUPLACER offers.
 To ensure that test scores accurately represent your skill levels, you may wish to review basic concepts in reading, grammar, arithmetic, trigonometry and algebra before taking ACCUPLACER, especially if you have been away from school for more than a year.
 ACCUPLACER sample questions are available for students in a downloadable PDF document that provides you with a few examples of the types of questions you will see on your ACCUPLACER assessment.